LaurentVeyssier/Skin-Cancer-Classifier-Dermatologist-AI/README.md

 I achieved my best results with Inception-V3.
 However I could not go over the 65% overall accuracy mark.
 Depending on the settings and architectures I tried, I got models performing particularly well either on Nevus or seborrheic keratosis (over 85% accuracy).
 Melanoma classification remained quite low and disappointing.
 This might be due to the training set, lack of color / luminescence normalization, or too big heterogeneity between training and test sets.

+Other parameters:
+- Adam optimizer, lr of 10-4 to 10-6
+- Batch of 10 with large images, 64 with standard input size
+- Torch CrossEntropyLoss

-I tried an ensemble approach, combining three models, each selected as the best to classify one class.
-This approach to combine the best classifiers did not prove successful either, likely due to the penalty from the poor performance on melanoma.
+Finally, I tried an ensemble approach, combining three models, each selected as the best to classify one class.
+This approach to combine the best classifiers did not prove successful either, possibly due to the penalty from the poor performance on melanoma.

 ![](asset/accuracy.png)